magda-io/magda-ckan-push/README.md

-# magda-minion-ckan-publisher
+# magda-minion-ckan-exporter

-MAGDA Minion for publishing to CKAN
+MAGDA Minion for exporting datasets to CKAN